scipy-conference/scipy_proceedings/papers/pydra/paper.rst

   and `std`.
 These named outputs allowing passing different outputs to different downstream nodes in a dataflow.

-* ``ShellCommandTask`` is a *Task* that is built around shell commands and executables.
+* ``ShellCommandTask`` is a *Task* used to run shell commands and executables.
   It can be used with a simple command without any arguments, or with specific set of arguments and flags, e.g.:

   .. code-block:: python